colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-10-24-365244-the-evolution-of-wendys-from-a-small-hamburger-stand-to-a-global-fast-food-empire.md

 ---
 layout: post
-title: ""The Evolution of Wendy's: From a Small Hamburger Stand to a Global Fast Food Empire""
+title: "The Evolution of Wendy's: From a Small Hamburger Stand to a Global Fast Food Empire"
 description: " "
 date: 2023-09-20
 tags: [wendys, fastfood]